marisacasillas/PublicNotes/Grants/Derrington_grant_writing_workshop_03062019/Derrington_grant_writing_workshop_03062019-notes.md

 # Afternoon session (13.45–17.00)
 Primarily focused on exercises

+## Pairing exercise
+Pair an aim (problem) with an objective (implementation).
+We need to know X because Y. We will do Z and it will tell us X.

+### My attempt for the EU-HomeBank project:

+**We need to know X because Y.**

+We need to know how the human sensory system constrains children's early word learning across languages because ...

+* _Humanities foundation:_ ir will shed light on the cognitive origins and limits of the unique capacity for complex language.
+* _Public health foundation:_ we can utilize universal processes for language learning to support the development and maintenance of language skills in adults and children.

+**We will do Z and it will tell us X.**

+We will investigate whether children across the globe break into language by learning words that reflect real-world aesthetic experiences ("iconic" words; e.g., cock-a-doodle-doo), which will tell us how the human sensory system constrains early language learning.

 ## Promise sentence exercise
 The first sentence should make the reader want to keep reading.
 Remember that the committee member might have 100 other applications to read.